Open Bible Data Home About News OET Key

 I rose the,Sharon lily the,valleys

-The woman is speaking of herself as if she is two different types of flowers in order to make a comparison between herself and these flowers.
-If it would be helpful in your language, you could state the meaning plainly, explain the comparison, or use a simile as modeled by the UST.
-The reason the woman compares herself to these wildflowers is to express that she thinks she has only common beauty and is no more attractive than other young women her age.
-Alternate translation: “I am as common as a wildflower of Sharon or a lily of the valleys” or “My beauty is as common as a wildflower in Sharon or a lily of the valleys”
+Here the woman is speaking of herself as if she is a type of wildflower.
+She compares herself to these common wildflowers to express that she thinks she is no more attractive than other young women.
+If it would be helpful in your language, you could state the meaning plainly.
+Alternate translation: “I am as common as a wildflower of Sharon or a lily of the valleys” or “My beauty is as common as a wildflower of Sharon or a lily of the valleys”

 Note 2 topic: translate-unknown